liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

 To show how easy it is to modify a rule's behavior, you'll make a quick change in your rule's class.
-When extending the `BaseJSPRule` class, the category of the rule is not set, by default.
-To change your rule's category (i.e., the category your rule selectable from in the Audience Targeting app), add the
+When extending the `BaseJSPRule` class, the category of the rule is not set by default.
+To change your rule's category (i.e., the category your rule selectable from in the Audience Targeting app), add this:
-following:

     @Override
     public String getRuleCategoryKey() {